Cheetahs, Canyons & Coast - 33 days

 Divundu - Etosha.
 From Divundu, we head to Etosha National Park, Namibia’s premier nature and wildlife reserve.
 Situated around the Etosha Pan with a large variety of animal and bird life, the extensive network of gravel roads affords us the opportunity of accessing even the most remote areas of the park.
 After lunch, we spend the remainder of the day exploring the park’s northern area.
 Keep an eye out for the striking Oryx and Springbok as these are endemic to desert National Parks!
 After dinner why not head to the waterhole where you can sit and observe the animals may come to drink in the evenings.

-The next day we make our way 150 km across the park, keeping a look out for the many different mammals, reptiles, birds and insects in the various regions.
+On day 22 we make our way 150 km across the park, keeping a look out for the many different mammals, reptiles, birds and insects in the various regions.
 After a full day of game viewing, we exit the park through Anderson gate and head to our campsite just 10kms away.
-Overnight - Etosha N.P.
+The following day takes us further south through the Namibian countryside to a campsite, located in the vicinity of Etosha National Park.

-Eldorado - Brandberg.
+Etosha National Park area - Brandberg.
 Today we head down south to the area of the Brandberg.
 All depending on the time of arrival we will have the opportunity to explore the area.
-Overnight - Brandberg (UIS) (B, L, D)

 Saturday.
 This morning we exchange addresses and part ways, having just experienced a trip of a lifetime!